Chapel Hart: Musical influences and style

 In 2020, Danica told the Houston Chronicle that she was influenced by albums from George Strait and Kenny Rogers.
 She and Devynn have also cited Gretchen Wilson as a primary musical influence.
 Joey Guerra of the Houston Chronicle noted that Chapel Hart's sound is heavily reliant on their use of vocal harmony.
 He also found Danica's voice comparable to that of Etta James, while also finding influences of a "classic girl group" sound on other songs.
-Later in 2020, Swindle told American Songwriter that she was aware of the unusual choice for an African American act to record country music, telling the publication: "You don’t really choose [country music].
+Later in 2020, Swindle told American Songwriter that she was aware of the unusual choice for an African American act to record country music, telling the publication: "You don't really choose [country music].
 It was how we grew up and who we are."
+Jessica Nicholson of Billboard wrote of the group's style that it "blends tightly-woven, family harmonies with straight-from-the-heart lyrics".
+Devynn also said that the positive reception from their America's Got Talent performance of "You Can Have Him Jolene", which all three members of the trio wrote, inspired the trio to write more songs on Glory Days.
+AllMusic writer Stephen Thomas Erlewine describes Chapel Hart as "a spirited country music harmony group" and "steeped in tradition but ha[ving] a smart, knowing modern sensibility".